European Union accuses Facebook owner Meta of breaking digital rules with paid ad-free option

 Meta's model doesn't allow users to exercise their right to “freely consent” to allowing their personal data from its various services, including Facebook, Instagram, Marketplace, WhatsApp, and Messenger, to be combined to target them with personalized online ads, the commission said.

-Meta's model also doesn't give users the option of a service that's less personalized but still equivalent to its social networks.
+Meta's model also doesn't give users the option of a service that's less personalized but still equivalent to its social networks, it said.

 The commission had opened its investigation shortly after the rulebook, also known as the DMA, took effect in March.
 It's a sweeping set of regulations aimed at preventing tech “gatekeepers” from cornering digital markets under threat of heavy financial penalties.

 One of the DMA's goals is to rein in the power of Big Tech companies that have collected vast amounts of personal data on their users, giving them an edge on rivals competing in online ad or social media services.
-The commission indicated that in order for Meta to comply, it would like to see a middle way with an option that doesn’t rely on a user’s full personal information being shared.
+The commission indicated that in order for Meta to comply, it would like to see an option that doesn’t rely on a user’s full personal information being shared for advertising.

 “The DMA is there to give back to the users the power to decide how their data is used and ensure innovative companies can compete on equal footing with tech giants on data access,” European Commissioner Thierry Breton, who oversees the bloc's digital policy, said in a statement.